MrBrezina/disfluency-study/README.md

 ## Study reports

-We described the studies and some of the results in a conference presentation at the [ICTVC](https://ictvc.org/2019/en/) in Patras in June 2019.
-Find brief reports about the studies on Design Regression:
+We described the studies and some of the results in a conference presentation at the [ICTVC 7 conference](https://ictvc.org/2019/en/) in Patras in June 2019.
+Find brief reports about the studies on Design Regression mini-journal:

 - [Exploring disfluency: Are designers too sensitive to harder-to-read typefaces?](http://www.designregression.com/report/exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces) (mostly about study 1)
 - [The sequel to exploring disfluency: Do we remember the visual appearance of words?](https://designregression.com/research/the-sequel-to-exploring-disfluency-do-we-remember-the-visual-appearance-of-words) (mostly about study 2)